Stable cohomology of $Aut(F_n)$ with bivariant twisted coefficients: Introduction

-\begin{remark} The stable range in Theorem \ref{thm:A} follows directly from \cite[Theorem G]{WahlRW}, combined with \cite[Definition 3.3]{RW18}, where Randal-Williams proves that $K_{p,q}(n)$ defines a (split) polynomial coefficient system of degree $p+q$.
-For this reason, we will not go into the proof of this range in more detail in this paper. \end{remark}
+The stable range in Theorem \ref{thm:A} follows directly from \cite[Theorem 3.2]{RW18}, combined with \cite[Definition 3.3]{RW18} and the discussion after Remark 3.4 of the same paper, which shows that $K_\bZ^{p,q}(n)$ defines a (split) coefficient system of degree $p+q$.
+For this reason, we will not go into the proof of this range in more detail in this paper.